Rajat1097/Geospatial_Python/README.md

 Python for geospatial data

 ## Vector data handling
-How to read vector data, access the attributes, metadata and plotting the data with basemap.
+How to read vector data, access the attributes, metadata and plotting the data with basemap. data used is avalilable in data folder.

 ## Raster data handling
-How to read raster data, acces the metadata and plot true and false colour composite
+How to read raster data, acces the metadata and plot true and false colour composite.

 ## Image Processing for visualization
-Creating RGB composite, True Colour and False colour image Aplha, beta and Gamma correction data used is avalilable in data folder
+Creating RGB composite, True Colour and False colour image, Aplha, beta and Gamma correction.
+Data used can be created using data from Sentinel_2 folder.
+Creat Band composite of B2, B3, B4 and B8

 ## Indices.ipynb
-Calculation of NDVI, SAVI, NDWI indices using Sentinel 2 data data used is avalilable in data folder
+Calculation of NDVI, SAVI, NDWI indices using Sentinel 2 data, data used is avalilable in data folder